sochotnicky/fedwatch/README.md

 from /etc/fedwatch.conf) and scripts that are to be run when messages of interest arrive (by default /etc/fedwatch.d).

-When interesting message arrives, fedmsg converts json data into arguments for shell scripts and runs each script in <em>script-dir</em> based on configuration.
+When interesting message arrives, fedmsg converts JSON data into arguments for shell scripts and runs each script in <em>script-dir</em> based on configuration.
 First argument is always topic so that scripts can handle different topics.